Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/YML-Input-Format.md

 A `device:` is derived from the `board:` setting, but an explicit `device:` setting overrules the `board:` device.

-If `device:` specifies a multi-core device, and no explicit `core` is specified, the default `core` of the device is used.
+If `device:` specifies a device with a multi-core processor, and no explicit `pname` for the processor core selection is specified, the default `pname` of the device is used.

 ## Processor Attributes

 ### `processor:`

-The `processor:` keyword defines attributes such as TrustZone and FPU register usage.
+The `processor:` keyword defines attributes such as TrustZone and FPU register usage or a processor core selection for multi-core devices.

 `processor:`                   | Content
 :------------------------------|:------------------------------------
+&nbsp;&nbsp; `name:`           | Specifies the `pname` to select a processor core.
+Note: overwrites a `pname` selection at [`device:`](#device) level.
 &nbsp;&nbsp; `trustzone:`      | TrustZone mode: secure \| non-secure \| off.
 &nbsp;&nbsp; `fpu:`            | Control usage of FPU registers (S-Register for Helium/FPU) (default: on for devices with FPU registers).
 &nbsp;&nbsp; `endian:`         | Select endianness: little \| big (only available when devices are configurable).